elscrijns/Ephys-Laminar/README.md

   Recordings:   Neuralynx cheetah system

-  Probe:        Neuronexus A1x32-edge-10mm-20-177-CM32
+  Probe:        Neuronexus 32 channel probe (A1x32-edge-10mm-20-177-CM32)

   Clustering:   Klusta-Team https://github.com/klusta-team

   Includes:     Functions that are used in the scripts below

-- batch_convertNCS2Dat.m

-Converts the neuralynx NCS files to Matlab data files NCS files are grouped per 7 channels into 1 .dat file

-- batch_KlustaKwik.m
+1) batch_convertNCS2Dat.m : convertNCS2Dat.m converts the neuralynx NCS files to Matlab data files.
+The batch file runs this conversion on 6 overlapping groups of 7 channels.
+For each group a 'Channels ##-##' folder needs to be present where the .dat and .dat.mat files are saved for further analysis.

-runs KlustaKwik.m as a batch job on a worker the clustering is performed for each .dat file in python using the Klusta suite
+2) batch_KlustaKwik.m : runs KlustaKwik.m as a batch job on a worker.
+The clustering is performed per channels-folder in python using the Klusta suite.

-- analysisMUA.m
-MU activity can be plotted as a PSTH for each group of 7 channels PSTH can also be plotted for each cluster or a set of clusters individually
+3) analysisMUA.m : MU activity can be calculated and plotted as a PSTH for each channels-folder.
+PSTHs can also be plotted individually for each cluster or a set of clusters.

  Perform manual confirmation of clustering in KlustaViewa and select SU clusters that are possible responsive to our stimuli

-- analysisSU.m
-SU activity is plotted as a PSTH and the figure can be saved.
+4) analysisSU.m : SU activity is plotted as a PSTH and the figure can be saved.
 Spikecounts of the relevant cluster(s) is extracted and saved for further analysis.

- Statistical analysis on all selected SUs
+ Statistical analysis on all selected SUs (Select a folder with cluster.mat files to analyze)

-- selectivity_meanResponses
-Test all selected SU clusters for significant responses and selectivity
+- selectivity_meanResponses : Tests all selected SU clusters for significant responses and selectivity based on the spikecounts

-- summaryPSTHsPerdCondition.m
-Make summary PSTHs combining all selected clusters
+- summaryPSTHsPerdCondition.m : Generates summary PSTHs combining all selected clusters with a subplot for each condition

-- summaryPSTHsResponsiveConditions.m
-Select a folder with cluster.mat files to analyze
-Make summary PSTH for all conditions that are responsive in the selected clusters
+- summaryPSTHsResponsiveConditions.m : Define the conditions that are responsive and make one summary PSTH to define the response pattern of the MU region